dumesh09/bigdata/Deliverable 3/Evaluation_Optimization.md

 # Evaluation

 We tried regression model based on geography,industry,job_family and overall to analyse the impact of covid-19 on the job market.
-Evaluation shows improvent in the job market.
+Evaluation shows improvement in the job market.
 We considered month vise variation in the data in different catogories.

 - our linear regression model gives us an accuracy of 71.2%